versionpress/versionpress/docs/content/en/02-feature-focus/02-change-tracking.md

 VersionPress uses the [Git version control system](./git) under the hood and **treats manual commits exactly the same as auto-generated commits**.
 This means that you can create Git commits however you want – on the command line, using some GUI tool etc. and those commits will show up in the main VersionPress table as any other changes, with the same options to [undo or rollback](./undo-and-rollback) those changes etc.

+We will have a user interface for creating commits manually in some future release but at the moment, you need to use the Git command-line interface or one of the GUI Git clients.

-An example where this could be utilized is editing a WordPress theme:
+An example of how to utilize manual change tracking is editing a WordPress theme:

  1. You open a theme file (e.g., `wp-content/themes/awesometheme/style.css`) in an editor of your choice
  2. You do some edits to the file and preview the changes in the browser
- 3. When happy with the result, you commit the changes using e.g. the command line:
+ 3. When happy with the result, you commit the changes using this command:

 <!-- end of list, http://meta.stackexchange.com/a/34325/136297 -->